 How to Transfer Your Family Farm

-Because equipment, animals, farm structures, and the land itself is worth thousands, if not millions of dollars, potential taxes will take from the most current value of the total of all of your farm’s assets, including these non-liquid sources.
+Because equipment, animals, farm structures, and the land itself are worth thousands, if not millions of dollars, potential taxes will take from the most current value of the total of all of your farm’s assets, including these non-liquid sources.
 Heirs to a cash-poor farm, therefore, may be forced to sell the land or the entire farm itself just to pay taxes and other settlements.

-Fortunately, there are options to transfer your family farm on to the next generation while equally distributing the assets among your farm heirs, according to your wishes.
+Fortunately, there are options to transfer your family farm to the next generation while equally distributing the assets among your farm heirs, according to your wishes.
 An attorney with experience in the issues of family farm estate planning can best help you.